joocer/data_expectations/README.md

 [![PyPI Latest Release](https://img.shields.io/pypi/v/data-expectations.svg)](https://pypi.org/project/data-expectations/)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fjoocer%2Fdata_expectations.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fjoocer%2Fdata_expectations?ref=badge_shield)

 Data Expectations is a Python library which takes a delarative approach to asserting qualities of your datasets.
 Instead of tests like `is_sorted` to determine if a column is ordered, the expectation is `column_values_are_increasing`.
-Most of the time you don't need to know _how_ it got like that, you are only interested _what_ the data looks like.
+Most of the time you don't need to know _how_ it got like that, you are only interested _what_ the data looks like now.

-Expectations can be used alongside, or in place of a schema validator, however Expectations is intended to perform validation of the data in a dataset, not just the structure of a table.
+Expectations can be used alongside, or in place of a schema validator, however Expectations is intended to perform validation of the data in a dataset, not the structure of a table.
 Records should be a Python dictionary (or dictionary-like object) and can be processed one-by-one, or against an entire list of dictionaries.

 [Data Expectations](https://github.com/joocer/data_expectations) was inspired by the great [Great Expectations](https://github.com/great-expectations/great_expectations) library, but we wanted something lighter and easier to quickly set up and run.
 Data Expectations can do less, but it does it with a fraction of the effort and has zero dependencies.

+## Use Cases

-Data Expectations was written to run as a step in data processing pipelines, testing the data before it is committed to the warehouse.
+- Use Data Expectations was as a step in data processing pipelines, testing the data conforms to expectations before it is committed to the warehouse.
+- Use Data Expectations to simplify validating user supplied values.

 ## Provided Expectations